marciomat/reverse_engineering/hackthebox/bombsLanded/README.md

 It's calling the syscall `ptrace()` and comparing the returned value with `0xffffffff` (which actually means `-1`).

+So what does it mean?
-This is one way to try to detect if the binary is being debugged with GDB!
+This is call to `ptrace()` is probably being used to detect if the binary is being debugged with GDB!

 Very sneaky!